Who writes the reviews?

 Tripadvisor ratings for escape games are notoriously unreliable, mainly because even bad escape games tend to get a large number of 5* reviews.

-Having created a list of games, you can view and share a map of those games; hide the games you’ve already played from the main map of UK games; and so on.
+Having created a list of games, you can view and share a map of those games; search for games excluding ones you’ve already played; and so on.

 …but what about all the games I’ve played that don’t have reviews here?